 Holders of approximately 66% of the shares of our common stock outstanding prior to this offering, including all of our executive officers and directors, have agreed not to sell any shares of our common stock for a period of at least 180 days from the date of this prospectus, subject to certain exceptions.
-See "Underwriting."
+See "Underwriting-Lock-up Agreements" for a description of the terms, including any exceptions to the provisions of these agreements.